AWS Bedrock Models¶

 Building the AWS-enabled Image¶

-DOCKER_TARGET=aws docker-compose up --build
+docker-compose --profile aws up

 # AWS credentials